Post six of fourteen, in section About Awakening

 Imbalance

 The opposite ends of the scales tend to affect each other most strongly.
-These are the common ways in which most people are out of whack:
+For example, here are some common ways in which most people are out of balance:

 1. Overthinking